aasif287/NLP-Fake-News-Detector-/README.md

 # Welcome to "NLP: Fake News Detector"

 ## Project Overview
 Welcome to the hands-on project, "NLP: Fake News Detector."
 This project is designed to provide practical experience in natural language processing (NLP) and deep learning.
 You will be working with the [Fake and Real News Dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) available on Kaggle.
-Throughout the course, you will apply Python libraries, perform exploratory data analysis, clean text data, and build a deep learning model to detect fake news.
+Throughout the project, you will apply Python libraries, perform exploratory data analysis, clean text data, and build a deep learning model to detect fake news.

-## Course Objectives
+## Project Objectives
 In this project, you will achieve the following learning objectives:

 1. **Import Libraries and Datasets:**